Epilepsy

 Collaborators

-We are currently collaborating with Linnaeus; the University of Helsinki in Finland; the University of Manchester in the UK; and our clinical colleagues in Neurology to enable us to collect the large sample sets that we require to conduct genetic studies of IE in individual breeds – these will typically comprise at least 100 IE cases and 100 unaffected (control) dogs.
+We are currently collaborating with Linnaeus; the University of Helsinki; the University of Manchester, Utrecht University, the Royal Veterinary College and our clinical colleagues in Neurology to enable us to collect the large sample sets that we require to conduct genetic studies of IE in individual breeds.

 For more information about our Epilepsy projects, or to submit a DNA sample, please contact us.